chris-gaona/single-page-app/README.md

 Run `npm install` command to install all the necessary dependencies.

+Run `npm start` command to start the project with the node server.

 Run `npm test` command to run all the Karma / Jasmine tests.

 Run `npm lint` command to lint all the JavaScript files.